 Dudley Tunnel and The Black Country Living Museum

 Warwick Castle is easily accessible from the Grand Union Canal, just 8 hours (each way) from our base at Stockton.
-A perfect place to stop for a fun day out with the kids, Warwick castle is home to the ‘Horrible Histories Maze’, the castle dungeons and ‘The Mighty Trebuchet’- the largest, fully functioning catapult replica in the world.
+A perfect place to stop for a fun day out with the kids is Warwick castle.
+Home to the ‘Horrible Histories Maze’, the castle dungeons and ‘The Mighty Trebuchet’- the largest, fully functioning catapult replica in the world.
 Further along the Grand Union Canal is a fun, but challenging flight of locks.
-The Hatton Flight- dubbed ‘The Stairway to Heaven’ by boaters, consists of 21 locks, allow yourself at least 2.5 hours to pass through the 2-mile stretch that climbs 45 metres.
+The Hatton Flight- dubbed ‘The Stairway to Heaven’ by boaters.
+It consists of 21 locks, allow yourself at least 2.5 hours to pass through the 2-mile stretch that climbs 45 metres.

 The Blisworth Tunnel and Canal Museum

 Heading further South, The Blisworth Tunnel is the longest self-navigable tunnel on the UK canal network that is still in frequent use.
 Located on the Grand Union Canal in Northamptonshire, the tunnel was originally built to provide a link between London and the Midlands.
 The tunnel has a tragic history and is claimed to be haunted by the workers who lost their lives working on the tunnel since the start of its construction in 1973.
 The tunnel is 1 ¾ miles long and takes around 45 minutes to an hour.
 Make sure you bring your waterproofs- water droplets from the roof of the tunnel are frequent!